nkosi-tauro/Pixel-Art-Maker/README.md

 In this project, we were given a [starter template](https://github.com/udacity/project-pixel-art-maker-starter).
 Using this template, I'm building the script to do the following:

-1. Upon form submission, build the grid.
+1. Upon form submission, the grid must be built according to the user defined values.
-    - The form provides the number of rows (via the grid height) and columns (via the grid width).
-    - The grid is a `<table>`.
-2. Upon clicking on a single grid square, color that square's background color to the currently selected hex color.
+2. Upon clicking on a single grid square,  that square's background color must change to the currently selected hex color.

 ## Preview